Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: EXPERIMENTS

-Table \ref{table:performance_comparison} presents the performance comparison of various models on this benchmark.
-We comprehensively compare the proposed method with the most commonly used commercial LLMs including DeepSeek-v3 \cite{deepseek-v3} and GPT-4o \cite{gpt4o}, the open-source baseline model Qwen2.5-32B-Instruct, and QwQ-32B, a reasoning model derived from Qwen2.5-32B-Instruct with a comparable scale.
+Table \ref{table:performance_comparison} presents the performance of various baseline models and our model on this benchmark.
+The trained models are compared with commercial LLMs including Claude-Sonnet-4 \cite{anthropic2025claude4}, DeepSeek-R1 \cite{deepseek-r1}, DeepSeek-V3 \cite{deepseek-v3} and GPT-4o \cite{gpt4o}.
+The open-source baseline model Qwen2.5-32B-Instruct \cite{qwen2}, the reasoning model QwQ-32B \cite{qwq32b} with a comparable scale, and the recent Qwen3-32B model \cite{qwen3} are included for comparison.